-The "Other" category refers to business segments that are not included in the reportable segments, the Company's subsidiaries located in Japan conducts operations related to construction contractor business, real estate management and temporary staffing services within the Company group
+The Other Business segment comprises business activities not included in the above business segments.
+The Company's subsidiaries located in Japan primarily undertake operations related to Group businesses.
+Main products and services: Construction contracting, real estate management and temporary staffing

-2. Methods of Calculating Net Sales, Profit (Loss), Assets, Liabilities and Other Items for Reportable Segments

-The methods of accounting for the reportable segments are the same as those stated in "3.
+2. Methods of Calculating Net Sales, Profit (Loss), Assets, Liabilities and Other Items for Reportable Segments The methods of accounting for the reportable segments are the same as those stated in "3.
 Material Accounting Policies".